smokey500/gittest2/readme.md

-This is my first projec
+This is my first project
+Add information to this file.